isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/FormSG.md

 </li>
 <li>
 <p>Easy and quick form creation with drag-and-drop builder and pre-built
-fields.</p>
+fields, that can be used for event registrations, surveys, feedback collection, and more.&nbsp;&nbsp;</p>
 </li>
 <li>
-<p>Used by 160 government agencies to create over 600,000 forms.
-Examples
+<p>Used by 160 government agencies to create over 600,000 forms.</p>
-of successful use cases include COVID-19 declarations, event registrations, and charity drives.</p>
 </li>
 <li>
 <p>Offers new features like payment collection for a seamless user experience.</p>